Collection Development Manual

 Library Store

-The QUT Library Store is where valued low use resources are stored.
-Low use physical resources from the campus libraries are moved to the QUT Library Store.
-They are identified through usage statistics.
+The QUT Library Store is where selected, valued low use resources are stored.
 Resources are available on demand.

 Deselection